LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 8. Carefully choose between the LinkedIn Lead Gen Forms CTA options

-LinkedIn offers a set of predefined LinkedIn Lead Gen Forms CTA options that you can choose from to suit the objective of your campaign.
-These include:
+LinkedIn offers a set of predefined LinkedIn Lead Gen Forms CTAs that you can choose from.

 Here are some tips to help you use these LinkedIn Lead Gen Forms CTA options effectively: